altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "Enter and palaver for a time."
 "Hello Flanagan, how are things?"
 *Flanagan shifted his robe, and leaned against the door, inviting them in.*
-"better now that you're here."
+"Better now that you're here."
-~off to the left of the door was a set of inlaid plaques.~ *Rossin walked off and stared at one.*
+~Off to the left of the door was a set of inlaid plaques.~ *Rossin walked off and stared at one.*
-"come in, inside: you're the first to arrive."
+"Come in, inside: you're the first to arrive."
 ~Martha turned her head to the plaques.~
 "Over here, come look at this."
 *Rossin said pointing at the plaque.*